-In our work, ESG (Environment, Social, and Governance) principles are seen as crucial for GEG‘s business and activities internationally.
-GEG has implemented a holistic sustainability policy focusing on ESG matters to help manage risks and opportunities to develop a reduced time, risk, and cost geothermal energy solution in our commitment to support the UN’s Sustainable Development Goals (SDGs).
+In our work, ESG (Environment, Social, and Governance) principles are seen as crucial for all international and domestic business activities.
+GEG ehf. has implemented a holistic sustainability policy focusing on ESG matters, to help manage risks and opportunities in order to develop a reduced time, risk, and cost geothermal energy solution.
+This is all done as a part of our commitment to support the UN Sustainable Development Goals (SDGs).

-GEG (including our subsidiaries) has designed a GEG Green Financing Framework to issue debt financing, including but not limited to bonds and loans, to finance our Eligible Projects.
-As a commitment to ensure responsibility for the sustainability of the company’s general operations, suitable governance procedures are in place.
+GEG and our subsidiaries have designed a GEG Green Financing Framework to issue debt financing, including but not limited to bonds and loans, to finance our Eligible Projects.
+As a commitment to ensuring responsibility for sustainable company operations, suitable governance procedures are in place.
 GEG will establish a Green Registry for the sole purpose of recording green financing.

-To uphold the utmost level of transparency, GEG will also provide rigorous allocation and impact reporting to our investors and wider stakeholders in line with GEG’s general annual reporting cycle, until Green Bond net proceeds are fully allocated.
-All reporting conducted will utilize best market practice and international guidelines and protocols.
+To uphold the utmost level of transparency, GEG will also provide rigorous allocation and impact reporting to our investors and wider stakeholders.
+This will be performed in line with GEG’s general annual reporting cycle, until Green Bond net proceeds are fully allocated.
+All reporting conducted will utilize best market practice and any international guidelines and protocols.

 The use of the proceeds from GEG’s Green Financing Framework will be focused on both financing and refinancing eligible projects, whilst net proceeds will not be placed in Assets, Projects, or in entities with a business plan focused on fossil energy generation, nuclear energy generation, research and/or development within weapons and defense, environmentally negative resource extraction (such as rare-earth elements or fossil fuels), gambling, or tobacco.

 Furthermore, GEG’s Green Registry will only support the financing of green projects or the repayments of green bonds.
 This further supports GEG’s aim of achieving a level of allocation for the Eligible Green Project Portfolio which matches or exceeds the balance of net proceeds from outstanding Green Financing.